psyb0t/ollama-chat-party/README.md

 # Now you can run it from ANYWHERE like a boss! 💀
 ollama-chat-party --listen 0.0.0.0:9000 --rag-dir ~/docs

+# Update to the latest version anytime! (just does a git pull for the latest image) 🚀
+ollama-chat-party update
 ```

 ### 🛠️ **THE PYTHON WAY**